ddemidov/vexcl/README.md

 Users may define custom functions to use in vector expressions.
 One has to define the function signature and function body.
-The body may contain any number of lines of valid OpenCL code.
+The body may contain any number of lines of valid OpenCL or CUDA code, depending on the selected backend.
 Function parameters are named `prm1`, `prm2`, etc.  The most convenient way to define a function is via the `VEX_FUNCTION` macro:

 ~~~{.cpp}
 VEX_FUNCTION(squared_radius, double(double, double), "return prm1 * prm1 + prm2 * prm2;");